Mecinini

 Habitat

-occupy dry, warm including fields, land, roadsides, gravel pits, moors, rock , sunny thickets, pastures, sunlit slopes, sandbars, and uncultivated strips between fields. develop within tissues: roots, shoots, leaves, flowers, and seed capsules.
+occupy dry, warm including fields, land, roadsides, gravel pits, moors, rock , sunny thickets, pastures, sunlit slopes, sandbars, and uncultivated strips between fields.
+Larvae develop within plant tissues: roots, shoots, leaves, flowers, and seed capsules.

 Distribution

 Palaearctic region: Cleopomiarus, Gymnetron, Mecinus, Miarus, Rhinusa.
 Afrotropical region: Cleopomiarus, Gymnetron; Mecinus pascuorum recorded from South Africa.
-South America: Rhinumiarus only. : Rhinusa neta in United States (1937) and Canada (1957) for .
+South America: Rhinumiarus only.
+Introduced : Rhinusa neta in United States (1937) and Canada (1957) for .

 Diet